My New Year’s Expectations

 So…

-Even though the keys aren’t clicking, I’m taking care of “stuff” around the house that I’ve neglected in the latter part of 2021.
-So, I don’t become a total vegetable: I’ve mended fences, painted the porch, and worked on the garden and lawn to keep me active.
+Even though the keys aren’t clicking on my keyboard, I’m taking care of “stuff” around the house that I’ve neglected in the latter part of 2021.
+So, I don’t become a total vegetable: I’ve mended fences, painted the porch, and worked on the garden and lawn to keep me active, and I’m raising cattle!

 My Book Advertising on Amazon

-Significant book descriptions and financing changes in previous posts are overdue if I’ve not mentioned them.
+Significant book description updates and financial sales strategies are pending.
 But I’m letting things “ride” in January.
 Meaning: I haven’t figured out what to do to increase sales.

 The “clicks” are there, but the fish aren’t biting.
 Doing some cruising on the web for solutions seems to point to, again, better “book descriptions” and finding the “right niche,” easier said than done.